 And into nowhere, remembering

-How our epoch opened like an atrium.
+Our epoch opening like an atrium.

 I sit alone.
-Separating
+I separate

 The night’s black veil to watch

-A rabble of stars slowly appear.
+A rabble of stars that slowly appear,

 Submerged and drunk and melancholy

-I think of you as though in séance
+I think of you as though in seance